jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 More Ideas
 ----------

 Security may be an extension to Symbol access control.
 But then with users.
-I guess a specific symbol that the user owns gets friend privileges…
+I guess a specific symbol that the user owns gets friend privileges...

 ### Brainstorm